mohammadali110/coursera-google-it-automation-with-python/crash-course-on-python/week3/README.md

-## Week 3 - Crash course on Python
+# Week 3 - Crash course on Python
 [Course Home](https://www.coursera.org/learn/python-crash-course/home/welcome)

 Week three is about loops.

 - what are loops
-- how to execute them
+- How to execute them
-- what are the common pitfalls
+- What are the common pitfalls
 - While loop
 - For loop
+- range() function
+- Nested loops
+- Lists & Strings iteration
+- Break & Continue statements
+- and last but not the least -> RECURSION (non-graded / marked as optional for certification)

+## Practice Quizzes
+There are two practice quizzes for this week,
+* one for WHILE loop
+* one for FOR loop

-There are two practice quizzes for this week, answers to them are provided in Markdown files in this repository
+Answers to them are provided in Markdown files within this folder

+## Cheat Sheet
+Added a cheat sheet regarding Loops to the root folder of this repository